Learning Long Range Dependencies on Graphs via Random Walks: Neural Walker

-\subsection{Sequence Layer on Walk Embeddings}
+\subsubsection{Sequence Layer on Walk Embeddings}

-Any sequence model can be used to process the walk embeddings obtained above.
-A sequence layer transforms a sequence of feature vectors into a new sequence, \ie a function $f_{\text{seq}}: \R^{(\ell+1)\times d}\to \R^{(\ell+1)\times d}$.
-Below, we list several possible choices for such a function.
+In principle, any sequence model can be used to process the walk embeddings obtained above.
+A sequence layer transforms a sequence of feature vectors into a new sequence, \ie it is a function $f_{\text{seq}}: \R^{(\ell+1)\times d}\to \R^{(\ell+1)\times d}$.
+In the following, we discuss several choices for such a function.

-1D CNNs are simple and fast models that process sequences, also used in~\cite{tonshoff2023walking}.
+1D CNNs are simple and fast models for processing sequences, also used in~\cite{tonshoff2023walking}.
 They are GPU-friendly and require relatively limited memory.
 However, the receptive field of a 1D CNN is limited by its kernel size, which might fail to capture distant dependencies on long walks.

-Transformer models are widely used in modeling long sequences and large graphs due to their universality and strong empirical performance.
-In recent years, a vast family of efficient transformers has been proposed to reduce the quadratic dependence on sequence length in NLP, also showing promising results in graph learning.
-However, we found in our experiments that they are suboptimal encoders for walk embeddings, even though equipped with positional encodings such as RoPE~\cite{su2024roformer}.
+Transformers are widely used in modeling sequences and graphs due to their universality and strong performance.
+However, we found in our experiments (see Table~\ref{tab:ablation}) that they are suboptimal encoders for walk embeddings, even when equipped with the latest techniques like RoPE~\citep{su2024roformer}.

-SSMs are more recent models for modeling long sequences.
-In our experiments, we tested two latest instances of SSMs, namely S4~\cite{gu2021efficiently} and Mamba~\cite{gu2023mamba}.
-In addition to the original version, we consider the bidirectional version of Mamba~\cite{zhu2024vision}.
+SSMs are a more recent approach for modeling long sequences.
+In our experiments, we employ two of the latest instances of SSMs, namely S4~\citep{gu2021efficiently} and Mamba~\citep{gu2023mamba}.
+In addition to the original version, we consider the bidirectional version of Mamba~\citep{zhu2024vision}.
 We found that bidirectional Mamba consistently outperforms other options (Section~\ref{sec:ablation_studies}).
-Appendix~\ref{app:sec:ssm} provides more background of SSMs.
+For a more comprehensive background on SSMs, please refer to Appendix~\ref{app:sec:ssm}.

-\subsection{Walk Aggregator}
+\subsubsection{Walk Aggregator}